 (b) Masters theses and doctoral dissertations resulting from such fundamental research endeavours.

 (c) Public seminars delivered to general audiences either in person or through media.

 2) Applied research/consultancy aligned with national interests.

 This is an aspect which requires a two way communication.
 There are some sectors where there is already ample scope for advanced applied research that directly contributes to advancement of the country.
-Some examples are: defence, space, energy, environment, water resources, hazard mitigation, transportation, etc. It would be good to see an increased involvement of academics in these sectors through sponsored research and consultancy projects and students' project/thesis work being aligned with progress in these areas.
-On the other hand there might be areas in which the country has yet to move forward to provide opportunities for such alignments.
+Some examples are: defence, space, energy, environment, water resources, hazard mitigation, transportation, etc. On the other hand there might be areas in which the country has yet to move forward to provide opportunities for such alignments.
 In such areas, there needs to be an increased input from academics at the level of policy making and course setting for the country's overall technological advancement.

 Specific ranking parameters:

 (a) Sponsored research and consultancy projects and technical reports submitted to the funding agencies/organizations for the same.
 The consideration of technical reports as a ranking parameter becomes specially important in those projects where it would be preferable for the technical output to stay confidential in national interest.

 (b) High quality journal and conference publications or patents resulting from work carried out on these projects wherever it is not against national interest to publish/present findings in open forums.